5 Common Dental Problems to Watch Out For in Aging Adults

 Tooth decay can lead to cavities, which can cause pain, infection, and even tooth loss.
 It is often caused by a build-up of plaque and tartar.

-A diet with sugary foods, a tendency to snack between meals, and a decrease in saliva production all contribute to the build-up of sugar and acid in the mouth.
+A diet high in sugary foods, a tendency to snack between meals, and decreased saliva production all contribute to the buildup of sugar and acid in the mouth.

-Medical conditions can play a major role too.
-For example, tooth brushing can be difficult and painful for those with arthritis and can appear a near impossible task for those who have dementia.
+Medical conditions can play a major role, too.
+For example, tooth brushing can be difficult and painful for those with arthritis and can seem near impossible for those with dementia.

 Prevention is the best approach.
-Brush teeth twice a day with fluoride toothpaste, decrease the amount of sugary foods, and drink water after each meal.
+Brush teeth twice a day with fluoride toothpaste, reduce intake of sugary foods, and drink water after each meal.
 Switching to an electric toothbrush may be easier to use and is more effective.

-If tooth decay remains a concern, talk to the dentist about options like using a fluoride rinse or fillings and crowns to combat advanced decay.
+If tooth decay remains a concern, talk to the dentist about options such as fluoride rinses or fillings and crowns to address advanced decay.

 2. Gum disease